I decided to go to school so that I knew my son would have a secured future.

 Posted: November 26, 2013

-The Best Medical Assistants Have the Best Skillsets
+The Best Medical Assistants Have the Best Skill Sets

 1) Honesty & Integrity

-Patient privacy will be entrusted to you as a Medical Assistant and you must guard that responsibility with the utmost care.
-Not only will you be privy to sensitive medical information, but you will also learn much about the personal lives of your patients.
+Patient privacy will be entrusted to you as a medical assistant and you must guard that responsibility with the utmost care.
+Not only will you be privy to sensitive medical information, but you’ll also learn much about the personal lives of your patients.

 2) Interpersonal Skills

-You’ll need to be pleasant and helpful to doctors, nurses, medical staff and patients—patients who may be nervous about a procedure, a diagnosis or their overall health.
+You’ll need to be pleasant and helpful to doctors, nurses, medical staff and patients—patients who may be nervous about a procedure, a diagnosis, or their overall health.
 Your ability to offer them reassuring words and a warm smile can be the difference between a good experience and a horrible one.

 3) Communication Skills

-As a Medical Assistant, you’ll often need to translate complicated medical terminology into a language that your patients can understand.
+As a medical assistant, you’ll often need to translate complicated medical terminology into a language that your patients can understand.
 Serving as liaison from patient to doctor, you may be taking patient history one moment and then instructing patients on post-procedure care the next.

 4) Fine Attention to Detail

-Whether you’re performing lab procedures, doing billing and coding, or interfacing directly with patients, your fine attention to detail is an asset the healthcare field requires.
+Whether you’re performing lab procedures, doing billing and coding, or interacting directly with patients, your fine attention to detail is an asset the healthcare field requires.
 Mistakes in the medical field can cost more than just time and money; they can adversely affect patient care.

-5) Ability to Multi-task
+5) Ability to Multitask

-If you’re thinking that working in the healthcare field as a Medical Assistant sounds like you’ll be busy doing a lot of different tasks, you’re right.
+You may find that your job responsibilities change with the hour too.
 The ability to quickly switch gears and adapt to changing situations is an important skill.
-As a Medical Assistant in an exciting medical setting, you’ll often be called upon to keep many balls in the air, all the while remaining pleasant and professional.
+As a medical assistant in an exciting medical setting, you’ll often be called upon to keep many balls in the air, all the while remaining pleasant and professional.